GSA/piv-guides/_devconfig/ssh.md

 collection: devconfig
 ---

 To use Secure Shell (SSH) for remote access to a UNIX-like server, you need to first authenticate your PIV.
 PIV authentication and SSH can be done from a Windows, Linux, or Mac-based computer.
-For remote access, you also need to configure the UNIX-like server.
+You also need to configure the UNIX-like server that you want to remotely access.

 Select the link for your operating system (OS).
 Please also review _Configure a UNIX-like Server_.